 Metabolic abnormalities are not a significant cause of stone formation in patients with urinary diversions.
 In this group of patients, the stones are primarily composed of calcium and struvite.
 In rare cases, medications (eg, viral protease inhibitors) may be the source for bladder calculus formation.

-In a prospective, comparative analysis of 57 men undergoing surgery for bladder outlet obstruction secondary to benign prostatic hyperplasia, 27 of whom had bladder calculi, Childs and colleagues found that patients with calculi were more likely to have a history of renal stone disease and gout and were more likely to have lower urinary pH and magnesium and higher uric acid supersaturation on 24-hour urine studies, suggesting that multiple factors, including metabolic abnormalities, may contribute to the pathogenesis of bladder calculi.
+In a prospective, comparative analysis of 57 men undergoing surgery for bladder outlet obstruction secondary to benign prostatic hyperplasia, 27 of whom had bladder calculi, Childs and colleagues found that patients with calculi were more likely to have a history of renal stone disease and gout and were more likely to have lower urinary pH and magnesium level and higher uric acid supersaturation on 24-hour urine studies, suggesting that multiple factors, including metabolic abnormalities, may contribute to the pathogenesis of bladder calculi.

 In general, if an otherwise healthy person in the United States or Europe is found to have a bladder stone, a complete urologic evaluation must be undertaken to find a cause for urinary stasis.
 Potential causes include benign prostatic hyperplasia, urethral stricture, neurogenic bladder, diverticula, and congenital anomalies such as ureterocele and bladder neck contracture.
 In females, examples include an incontinence repair that is too tight, cystoceles, and bladder diverticula.

 Since the 19th century, the incidence of primary bladder calculi in the United States and Western Europe has been steadily and significantly declining as a consequence of improved diet, better nutrition, and infection control.
-In these countries, vesical calculi affect adults, with a steadily declining frequency in children.
+In these countries, vesical calculi principally affect adults, with a steadily declining frequency in children.
 In the Western hemisphere, vesical calculi primarily affect men who are usually older than 50 years and have associated bladder outlet obstruction.

 In 1977, Van Reen published a symposium on idiopathic urinary bladder stone disease.
 Unfortunately, the worldwide data are insufficient to provide a definitive and accurate picture of the frequency of bladder calculi, mostly because of poor hospital records in developing regions of the world.
 Although several studies have been done in countries with a high incidence of the disease, the reporting is not uniform.